facebookresearch/Mephisto/packages/mephisto-worker-experience/README.md

 Only some of these values will be able to be applied in certain cases.
 For example, if the button is in the top right corner of the screen, then only the bottom and right values will be recognized as the left and top values would lead to the popup overflowing.

 The default value for this prop is "top-start", but this may not always be applied as mentioned in the case above.
+### `maxHeaderLength`
+The max character length of a tip header before an error message is shown.
+The default value for this prop is 72.
+### `maxTextLength`
+The max character length of tip text before an error message is shown.
+The default value for this prop is 500.

 ## Usage(`Feedback`)
 ```jsx